 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 All opinions are my own and your purchase price is not affected.
 I appreciate anyone using our links.
 All of these products are certainly not necessary and there are many other good products that aren’t listed here.
-These just happen to be our favorites and the products that we recommend.
-If you want to order our recommended products, the links on this page will make it easy for you to order.
+These just happen to be our favorites and are recommended supplies for an English Golden Retriever puppy or adult dog.
+If you want to order our recommended products, the links on this page will make it easy for you.

 If you don’t get the results you need with a martingale and your puppy is still pulling on walks when he/she is over 5 months, many all-positive trainers suggest a gentle leader.
 They do work but in spite of the name gentle and in spite of the fact that they are heavily marketed by positive trainers, my dogs hated them.
 Also, I’ve heard that orthopedic specialists are starting to find neck problems in some dogs that have been using them.
 A couple of my dogs would cower and roll over when they’d see the gentle leader.
 ALL of my dogs prefer any other type of collar but the Gentle Leader, even a prong collar but if you’d like to give the Gentle Leader a try, here is the link: PetSafe Gentle Leader.
 They do come highly recommended by other positive trainers.

-Though I recommend using almost all positive training, there are cases when I recommend a prong collar for OLDER puppies (over 5 months) as long as a handler knows how to use it correctly and as long as the small 1-inch links are used.
-Not one dog that I’ve used a prong on has ever shown anything except excitement over me putting it on them.
-They know that it means a walk is coming and they know that I never give a correction that is too strong or unfair.
-Prong collars may look like a torture
+Though I recommend using almost all positive training, there are cases when I recommend a prong collar but only for OLDER puppies (over 5 months).
+The handler should know how to use it correctly before putting it on a dog and use the small 1-inch links.
+The larger links would give too big of a correction and I think the use of these collars is cruel.
+Not one dog that I’ve used a prong on has ever shown anything except excitement when they see the collar.
+They know that it means a walk is coming and I never give a correction that is too strong or unfair.

 Leashes are a must for a puppy or dog of any age.
 We have a variety of leashes of various lengths and thicknesses for different purposes.
 I suggest getting at least two leashes, a short leash under 2 feet for when you want to keep your dog close to you and a 6 foot leash for when you want your dog to have more freedom to pee or just sniff around.